 Oxford — Home to the UK’s other world-famous university, Oxford is easily reached by train or car from London.
 Located in southern England, one hour from the capital, the University of Oxford is comprised of 38 colleges and is often the filming location for many television programs and movies.
 Although it was not in the Harry Potter films, the dining hall at Oxford’s Christ Church College was said to be the inspiration for the Hogwarts dining hall.
 Other corners of Oxford were used for the films, but you’ll have to take a private tour to see them.

 Beyond the beautiful university grounds, Oxford is a great place to soak up the local culture with historic taverns serving locally brewed beer and gourmet pub grub.
 If you want to sit in the same spot where C.S.
-Lewis wrote the first draft of The Lion, the Witch, and the Wardrobe, then head to the Eagle and Child Pub for top quality ale and tasty food.
-(C.S.
+Lewis wrote the first draft of The Lion, the Witch, and the Wardrobe (C.S.
 Lewis was also a Christ Church College alum.)

 The city showcases excellent architecture at every turn with noteworthy landmarks including the Radcliffe Camera, a domed 18th Century building that houses the Radcliffe Science Library.
 Just 20 minutes away from Oxford by car is Blenheim Palace, a spectacular Baroque landmark and World Heritage site.